-You can use standard equipment when you're just getting started in real estate photography, you can use standard equipment, although it helps to upgrade to particular tools that can deliver the demands of real estate.
+You can use standard equipment when you're just getting started in real estate photography.
+However, it helps to upgrade to particular tools that can deliver the demands of the real estate industry.

-It's ideal to use 24mm and 16-35mm lenses, although you can also try 17mm, 10-24mm, 16-28mm, 18-35m, and 17mm-40mm.
+It's ideal to use 24mm and 16-35mm wide-angle lenses.
+Likewise, you can try 17mm, 10-24mm, 16-28mm, 18-35m, and 17mm-40mm zoom lenses.

 Sharpness, height, and straight lines are fundamental elements of real estate photography.
 With a tripod, you get to stabilize your camera setup even when you need to use low ISO or slow shutter speeds.